clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/diffgraphs.md

 to the truth).
 - The total execution time shrank.

-Just keep in mind that a non-normalized diff is more susceptible to sampling frequency variations and non-equal profiling durations, so be sure to avoid comparing apples to oranges with this tool.
+Just keep in mind that a non-normalized diff is more susceptible to sampling frequency variations and non-equal profiling durations, so make sure to not compare apples to oranges when disabling normalization.

 Like regular flamegraphs, diffgraphs also support [live transforms](/kb/profiling/clj-async-profiler/exploring-flamegraphs/#live-transforms).
-Stack post-processing is even more helpful for diffgraphs since modifications to code may change the parent frames causing the non-changed children frames to misalign.
+Stack post-processing is even more helpful for diffgraphs since modifications to code may change the parent frames causing the unchanged children frames to misalign.
 With live transforms, you can bring the diverging stacks back together so that they diff nicely.